frank-xwang/towards-universal-object-detection/README.md

 Then put all the donwloaded datasets from [UODB benchmark](http://www.svcl.ucsd.edu/projects/universal-detection/) inside data folder and unzip all of them.

+All VOC format datasets should be in the structure of:
+    datasets
+        --Annotations
+            --0.xml
+        --ImageSets
+            --Main
+        --JPEGImages
+            --0.jpg or 0.png

 ### prerequisites

 * Python 3.6